riyanhax/amzfunstuff/utils/products/README.md

 * delete separate json files

+* delete the old products/images in assets folder and move the data(with affiliate id) into it

+* run `make deployProduction` to deploy to production

+* run `make invalidateCF` to invalidate CloudFround

+* (**change task to remove affiliate id**) run `make affiliate-thisiswhyimbroke` to remove affiliate id into product link

-* delete the old products/images in assets folder and move the new data into it
+* * delete the old products/images in assets folder and move the data(without affiliate id) into it

 ## commands: